People

 Elizabeth George

 Elizabeth is broadly interested in the causes and consequences of social behavior, especially among reproductive females.
 She completed her dissertation in the lab of Dr. Kimberly Rosvall at Indiana University.
 There, she investigated behavioral and physiological responses to female-female competition in tree swallows, with an emphasis on aggressive behavior and the steroid hormone testosterone.
-As a postdoc in the Fitzpatrick lab, she used data collected from the long-running Amboseli Baboon Research Project to explore factors affecting fecundability, or the ability to conceive, in female baboons.
-She then tested some hypotheses that may explain the maintenance of variation in fecundability, and whether it relates to other aspects of their lives, such as female social interactions with males.
+As a postdoc in the Fitzpatrick Lab, she used data collected from the long-running Amboseli Baboon Research Project to explore factors affecting fecundability, or the ability to conceive, in female baboons.
+She then tested several hypotheses that may explain the maintenance of variation in fecundability, and whether it relates to other aspects of their lives, such as female social interactions with males.

 Cecile Renfro